» Rat Guide » Health Guide » Care Guide » Medication Guide » Breeding Guide

 Considerations

-• Because enrofloxacin may cause skin ulceration at the injection site, when giving SQ, it is recommended to dilute the injectable solution with NaCl or LRS.
-1
+• *Note: because enrofloxacin can cause skin ulceration at the injection site; when giving SQ, or IM, it is recommended to dilute the injectable solution with NaCl or LRS.
+1, 34

 • Be sure to keep animals well hydrated to prevent crystalluria (formation of crystals in urine).